 As power grids throughout America continue to recover from an extreme freezing event and planned outages subside, there is no shortage of people looking for something to blame for the cause of the grid failure.
-Everything from State-isolated grids, frozen turbines, curtailed gas production, and poor maintenance is being discussed.
+Everything from State-isolated grids, frozen turbines, curtailed gas production, and poor maintenance is on the chopping block.
 This article does not seek to itemize the contributing factors.
 The root cause boils down to one thing: electricity demand exceeded supply.

 What is Distributed Wind Energy?

-Anyone can see that the sun does not shine at night and wind doesn’t blow every hour of the day, so battery energy storage is a technology that benefits all types of distributed generators.
+The sun doesn’t shine at night and wind doesn’t blow every hour of the day, so battery energy storage is a necessary technology for all types of distributed generators.
 The addition of a battery energy storage system provides the security of reliable power to a home and the grid even when the wind is not blowing.

 Now let’s look at some areas where they overlap.
 Remember – this is only an example based upon the current state of the grid and “cherry-picking” locations where distributed wind would help the most right now.